 Who are the Friends of Gainsborough Cemeteries and Chapel?

-The Friends collects, uses and is responsible for certain personal information about you.
-When we do this, we’re regulated under the General Data Protection Regulation.
-This regulation applies across the European Union and includes the United Kingdom.
+The Friends collects, uses, and is responsible for certain personal information about you.
+When we do this, we’re regulated under the UK General Data Protection Regulation and the Data Protection Act 2018.
 We’re responsible as the ‘controller’ of that personal information for the purpose of those laws.

-What information does the Friends collect about you?
+What information do the Friends collect about you?

 This will include your name, contact details such as email and postal address.
 This is so we can send you information or books that you have purchased from us.